Banks vs. Credit Unions – 3 Differences That Matter

 Quick, convenient and clutter-free, Electronic Statements are the way to secure your checking and savings account info.

-Your We Florida Financial E-Statements work similarly to paper bank statements, except for the fact that they’re delivered electronically.
-At the end of each statement period, you’ll get an email from your credit union informing you that your E-Statement is ready to view through online banking, the mobile banking app or another secure digital means.
-Once you access the E-Statement, you’ll find it has all the information you’re used to getting with your paper statements.
-You can also access your E-Statement by logging into your online banking site or mobile banking app at any time throughout the month.
-Signing up for E-Statements is easy easy for South Florida members using our Online Banking online system.
+Your We Florida Financial e-statements work similarly to paper bank statements, except for the fact that they’re delivered electronically.
+At the end of each statement period, you’ll get an email from your credit union informing you that your e-Statement is ready to view through online banking, the mobile banking app or another secure digital means.
+Once you access the e-Statement, you’ll find it has all the information you’re used to getting with your paper statements.
+You can also access your e-Statement by logging into your online banking site or mobile banking app at any time throughout the month.
+Signing up for e-statements is easy for South Florida members using Online Banking

 Continue reading